-- 1. The contractor may not complete and install signal design including Two-speed check (2SC) modifications within budget and schedule. - 2.
+- 1. The contractor may not complete signal and communication design, installation and testing for the Two-speed check (2SC) modifications within budget and schedule. - 2.
 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
-Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
-Property not acquired in time for contractor to do work. - 5.
-Additional property acquisition is necessitated by change in design. - 6.
-Solution to FRA concerns over bike storage impeding path to emergency exit windows path results in increased costs and potential rework. - 7.
+Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles. - 4.
+Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies. - 5.
+Property not acquired in time for contractor to do work. - 6.
+Additional property acquisition is necessitated by change in design. - 7.
 TASI may not have sufficient number of signal maintainers for testing. - 8.
 Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 9.
-Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy). - 10.
-Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
+Rejection of DVR for ATF and static wires results in cost and schedule impacts to PCEP. - 10.
+Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy).